surtarso/vpx-gui-tools/README.md

 #### Obs:
 - The **INI Editor** will open `~/vpinball/VPinballX.ini` by default if no table is selected.
-- Selecting a table and pressing the **INI Editor** button will attempt to open the table ini file if it exists.
+- Selecting a table and pressing the **INI Editor** button will attempt to open the table ini file if it exists or ask to create one.
 - You can always manually search for the .ini you want to open.

 ## **Standalone INI Editor**